New York City Sexual Harassment Lawyers

 Victims of workplace sexual harassment may be entitled to meaningful legal remedies.
 Godosky & Gentile is committed to helping clients pursue the justice they deserve.

-In addition, legal action may result in changes to workplace policies, corrective measures, or the termination of individuals responsible for the harassment.
+Victims of workplace sexual harassment may be entitled to meaningful legal remedies through a personal injury claim.
+Godosky & Gentile is committed to helping clients pursue the justice they deserve.
+Depending on the circumstances, available relief may include compensation for emotional distress, lost wages, damage to career opportunities, and punitive damages in cases of especially egregious conduct.
+Additionally, legal action may lead to changes in workplace policies, implementation of corrective measures, or the termination of individuals responsible for the harassment.
 Our team provides strategic representation to hold employers and harassers accountable while helping our clients move forward with dignity and confidence.